 Best of all, Des Moines delivers all this with a cost of living that's 14.0% lower than the U.S. average.
 Housing expenses are roughly a third less than what the typical American spends to keep a roof over his or her head, while transportation and utilities costs are significantly lower too.

 - Cost of living: 14.5% below U.S. average

-Decatur and Hartselle are two Northern Alabama cities with an abundance of outdoor activities, cultural diversions and low cost of living.
-Decatur's economy benefits from being the busiest port on the Tennessee River, and from NASA's Marshall Space Flight Center in nearby Huntsville.
+Decatur and Hartselle are two northern Alabama cities with an abundance of outdoor activities, cultural diversions and low costs of living.
+Decatur's economy benefits from being one of the busiest ports on the Tennessee River, and from NASA's Marshall Space Flight Center in nearby Huntsville.
 Tourism is another driver of the local economy, thanks to the Wheeler National Wildlife Refuge, the Carnegie Visual Arts Center and festivals such as the Alabama Jubilee Hot Air Balloon Classic.

 Nearby Hartselle, about 10 miles south, shares the charms of its neighbor to the north.
 Residents can cool off in the summer at the city's sprawling aquatic center, which includes a water slide and diving platform.
 And Southern history buffs will want to stroll through the Hartselle Downtown Commercial Historic District, which is listed in the National Register of Historic Places.

 Residents can enjoy all this and more without breaking the bank.
 Decatur's housing-related costs, including mortgages and rents, are about 35% cheaper than the national average.
 Prices on a wide range of goods and services, from pizza to haircuts to dry cleaning, are less expensive, too.